 In 2018, Fuhrer acquires the brand rights for Pittsburgh Brewing brands (IC Light, Iron City, American, and Blockhouse Brewing) for Allegheny, Armstrong, Beaver, Butler, Indiana, Washington, and Westmoreland counties.

-In 2019, Fuhrer Wholesale Company sold 15 million cases of domestic, imported, craft, and flavored malt beverage brands with an annual revenue of approximately $ 270 million dollars.
+In 2021, Fuhrer Wholesale Company sold 15.5 million cases of domestic, imported, craft, and flavored malt beverage brands with an annual revenue of approximately $300 million dollars, and now employs 330 full time and 30 seasonal employees.